 For many homeowners, the final decision around the solar equipment you choose rests on cost.
 The total price you pay for a solar energy system with Q CELLS panels will vary depending on the other equipment (such as inverters and mounts) used in the installation, as well as the characteristics of your roof.

-This means that, for an average 6 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $12,600 to $17,640.
+This means that, for a 6 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $13,920 to $18,480.
 Additionally, most homeowners end up paying much less than the total gross cost.
-With the 26 percent federal tax credit for solar, which everyone is eligible for, a 6 kW system with Q CELLS would cost anywhere from $9,324 to $13,054.
+With the 26 percent federal tax credit for solar, which everyone is eligible for, a 6 kW system with Q CELLS would cost anywhere from $10,301 to $13,675.
 There are plenty of state-level solar incentives and rebates that can help you reduce upfront costs even further.

 Q CELLS solar panels may not offer industry-leading efficiency or performance, but their price to quality ratio makes them a great value for many homeowners who are considering solar.
 Overall, there are plenty of compelling reasons to consider Q CELLS panels for your home solar installation.